 12 Now David son of Jesse was from the clan of Ephrath.
 He lived in Bethlehem, in the region of the tribe of Judah.
 Jesse had eight sons.
 When Saul was king, Jesse had already become a very old man.
 13 Jesse's three oldest sons, Eliab and Abinadab and Shammah, had gone with Saul to fight the Philistines.
 14 David was Jesse's youngest son.
-While his three oldest brothers were care of his father's sheep.
+While his three oldest brothers were with Saul, 15 David went back and forth. to each other, "Look at him coming up to-Sometimes he went to Saul's camp, and ward us!
+And listen to him as he defies us care of his father's sheep.